 If you’ve ever looked at your cup after the barista has made your latte and wondered how they made a love heart or leaf design across the top, look no further than our latte art beginners guide.
 With a little bit of practice, you’ll be able to impress your friends and family with your amazing latte art skills.
 Let's get started!

-Latte art can be created with any type of coffee, but we recommend using an espresso for the best results.
-The most important part of latte coffee art is to pour the milk correctly.
+Latte art can be created with any type of coffee, and we recommend making an espresso for the best results.
+However, the most important part of latte coffee art is to pour the milk correctly.
 But before you even think about that, you’ll need the right equipment.

 Equipment needed to create latte art: